 With over 1,600 employees in the Mortgage and Consumer Lending Division alone, clear instruction, assurance of confidentiality, and helpful feedback are crucial.
 In conjunction with scheduled reminders sent by ADI throughout a survey’s implementation, Oliver sends e-mails encouraging participation and feedback on percent of participation, based on the regular progress updates she is provided by ADI’s survey administrators.
 She encourages all managers to do the same.
 These combined efforts resulted in a remarkable 99 percent participation on the most recent survey implementation.

 “After we get the survey results from ADI, I send out another communication thanking all of the participants.
 Our scores always seem to go up, so I congratulate them and let them know how important their feedback is.
 They know their managers have the results and what to expect next, which is debriefs and action planning for the next six months,” says Oliver.
-She also has created a SharePoint site for the managers giving them access to their current reports and score history along with a discussion board where they can share best practices and action-planning strategies.

 “We define the PLS as a coaching tool, nothing more and nothing less,” explains Tyler Feola, ADI’s Director of Electronic Business Solutions.
 “It’s an efficient and effective way to get confidential feedback from direct reports that a manager typically would not have the opportunity to obtain otherwise.”
 That confidentiality is a sacred element of the surveys.
 The common experience is that, initially, survey participants may question that confidentiality and expect retribution for the comments and scores they provide.
 These concerns are sometimes reflected by tepid participation and guarded responses on the initial survey.
 However, as people experience that confidentiality is protected and that managers take the feedback seriously and act upon it, the survey feedback becomes more and more candid over time.